Best Compound Exercises – Introduction

 Isolation vs. compound exercises – what’s the difference?

 Several characteristics make identifying isolation and compound exercises fairly straightforward.
-Isolation exercises involve movement around a single joint.
+Isolation exercises involve movement patterns around a single joint.
 They typically target a small number of muscles, and sometimes just one or two.

-Examples of isolation exercises include:
+Examples of isolation movements include:

 Contrary to what their name suggests, isolation exercises do not isolate individual muscles.
 Even the most straightforward isolation exercise involves several muscles.
 That said, this idea makes it easier to remember the difference between isolation and compound exercises, so it’s okay to think of them that way.